daireto/sqlactive/docs/api/active-record-mixin.md

 async def first(scalar: bool = True) -> Self | Row[tuple[Any, ...]] | None
 ```

-> Fetches the first row or `None` if no results are found.
+> Fetch the first row or return `None` if no results are found.

 > If `scalar` is `True`, returns a scalar value (default).